dhandesaurav52/Acoof/README.md

 ## Final Steps for Live Deployment

 Your application code is complete.
-To make your live application fully functional, you need to configure the production secrets.
-This is a critical security step.
+To make your live application fully functional, you must complete the following configuration steps in your Google Cloud project.

-### 1. Set Up Production Secrets
+### 1. Create Secrets in Secret Manager

-Your live app needs two secret keys to function: one for Firebase Admin (to manage orders) and one for Razorpay (to process payments).
+Your live app needs two secret keys to function.
 You must store these in **Google Secret Manager**.

 **A. Get Your Firebase Service Account Key:**